When my 6-year-old American daughter speaks and reads Chinese, she surprisingly sounds like a child from China.

 Despite our progress with Chinese audiobooks, person-to-person interaction will always be the best way to learn Chinese.
 I wish I could read Chinese with her the way I can do in English.

-Although she sounds fluent and has memorized over 1000 Chinese characters, her Mandarin vocabulary and grammar are probably average for her age due to lack of practice with various native speakers.
+Although she sounds fluent and has memorized well over 1000 Chinese characters, her Mandarin vocabulary and grammar are probably average for her age due to lack of practice with various native speakers.

 We loved the 樂樂文化 Le Le Chinese Pen Leveled Readers System for its clean design, individual word and sentence narration, and realistic illustrations – I’d love to see more audiobooks like this available on the market.